ZetaRet/debugform/README.md

 - Debug Request
 - Debug View
 - Debug Response
-- Auto/Custom Fields on each request based on command
+- Auto/Custom Fields for each request based on command